-Honey extractors are rugged and simple mechanical devices used for extracting honey from honeycombs.
-They utilize centrifugal force within a drum or a container that has frame baskets.
-This is where the combs are spun and the honey flung out.
-Extracting is one of the final steps in the beekeeping process, and it’s where you reap your rewards for all you’ve sowed.
+Honey extractors are simple mechanical devices that extract honey from honeycombs.
+They use centrifugal force in a drum or container with frame baskets.
+This is where the honey is flung out and the combs are spun.
+Extracting is one of the final steps in the beekeeping process, and it is where you reap the benefits of your efforts.

-There are great benefits associated with honey extractors and these cannot be ignored.
-Its primary benefit is that it ensures the combs remain intact and can be reused by the bees to make more honey.
-There are two types of extractors to choose from: radial or tangential.
-The main difference between them lies in the manner in which the frames are held within the basket.
-Either of these types can either be manually or electrically powered.
+There are numerous advantages to using honey extractors that should not be overlooked.
+Its main advantage is that it keeps the combs intact so that the bees can reuse them to make more honey.
+There are two types of extractors: radial and tangential.
+The primary distinction between them is how the frames are held within the basket.
+These types can either be powered manually or electrically.

-With the various honey extractor brands available in the market, you can never run short of choices if you’re considering to get one.
-So, let’s help you make that decision with our hand picked list of the best honey extractors available on the market today.
-Let’s check them out.
+With so many honey extractor brands on the market, you’ll never be short of options if you’re thinking about purchasing one.
+So, let us assist you in making that decision with our hand-picked list of the best honey extractors on the market today.
+Let’s take a look at them.

 Click here to read our full review of the Little Giant Farm & Ag EXT2SS Stainless Steel Honey Extractor.

-Some beginners might find it frustrating to use this honey extractor but overtime, with practice it should become easier to use.
-This is due to the fact that it does come not come with any instructions.
-There is also some slight paint chipping on the extractor so I’d advise to inspect carefully before use.Check Price
+Some beginners might find it frustrating to use this honey extractor but over time, with practice, it should become easier to use.
+This is due to the fact that it does not come with any instructions.
+There is also some slight paint chipping on the extractor so I’d advise you to inspect carefully before use.Check Price

-11. VIVO BEE-V002 2 Frame Stainless Steel Honey Extractor
+9. VIVO BEE-V002 2-Frame Stainless Steel Honey Extractor

 VIVO is one of the top global brands known for its excellent quality beekeeping products.
 The VIVO 2 Frame Stainless Steel Honey Extractor is a solidly built unit that is designed for the casual beekeeper.
 It comes with a stainless steel finish and has two carrying handles for easy handling.
-It also has a well functioning stopper or honey gate.
-Its drum of 29 inches is sufficient in accommodating a reasonable number of frames.
+It also has a well-functioning stopper or honey gate.
+Its drum of 29 inches is sufficient to accommodate a reasonable number of frames.

 Click here to read our full review of the VIVO BEE-V002 honey extractor.

-Some of the main pros of this unit include: value for money, durability, and how easy it is carry.
-On the flipside it has some design issues and the sharp edges pose a risk of injuring the user.
-Overall, this unit is an good performer.
+Some of the main pros of this unit include value for money, durability, and how easy it is to carry.
+On the flip side, it has some design issues and the sharp edges pose a risk of injuring the user.
+Overall, this unit is a good performer.
 The price is reasonable and it has all you need as a casual or amateur beekeeper.Check Price

 The business of honey extraction is not easy.
 You have to harvest at a particular time to get the best results.
-However, if you want the best results either with a small or large frame, then this implement will give you expected results.
-There is a hand crankshaft which the processor uses to spin frames inside the housing of the extractor at a very high speed which forces the centrifugal power to push the honey from the frame.
+However, if you want the best results either with a small or large frame, then this implementation will give you the expected results.
+There is a hand crankshaft that the processor uses to spin frames inside the housing of the extractor at a very high speed which forces the centrifugal power to push the honey from the frame.